LopJul/automated-weather-etl-pipeline/README.md

 ## Project Description

-An end-to-end ETL pipeline that automatically fetches weather data from the OpenWeatherMap API, transforms it with Python and pandas, and loads it into a SQLite database.
-The pipeline is scheduled with cron for automated updates.
+An end-to-end ETL pipeline that automatically fetches weather data from the OpenWeatherMap API, transforms it using Python and pandas, and loads it into a SQLite database.
+The pipeline is scheduled with cron to enable automated and regular updates.

-The goal of this project was to implement learning from courses and gain hands-on experience with automated data pipelines, working with APIs, and manipulating data using Python and pandas.
+The goal of this project was to apply concepts learned from courses and gain hands-on experience in building automated data pipelines, working with external APIs, and transforming data using Python and pandas.

 ## Features

-- **Data Extraction**: Fetches real-time weather data for Helsinki using OpenWeatherMap API
+- **Data Extraction**: Fetches real-time weather data for Helsinki using the OpenWeatherMap API
 - **Data Transformation**: Converts JSON data into a pandas DataFrame
-- **Data Loading**: Inserts data into a SQLite database with duplicate prevention (UNIQUE(timestamp_utc, city) and INSERT OR IGNORE)
+- **Data Loading**: Inserts data into a SQLite database with duplicate prevention (`UNIQUE(timestamp_utc, city)` and `INSERT OR IGNORE`)
 - **Automation**: Cron setup for automatic scheduled runs
 - **Secure Handling**: API key is stored in a .env file (not included in the GitHub repository)